kubevirt/user-guide/docs/virtual_machines/instancetypes.md

 Error from server (NotFound): controllerrevisions.apps "vm-cirros-csmall-csmall-72c3a35b-6e18-487d-bebf-f73c7d4f4a40-1" not found
 ```

-Users can opt-in to moving to a newer generation of an instance type or preference by removing the referenced `revisionName` from the appropriate matcher within the `VirtualMachine` object.
+Users can opt in to moving to a newer generation of an instance type or preference by removing the referenced `revisionName` from the appropriate matcher within the `VirtualMachine` object.
 This will result in fresh `ControllerRevisions` being captured and used.

 The following example creates a `VirtualMachine` using an initial version of the csmall instance type before increasing the number of vCPUs provided by the instance type: